 Web, iOS, Android

-For a recent series of design updates, I conducted over 40 hours of phone interviews + additional qualitative surveys and analytics evaluations to help identify pressing issues and trends amongst our community members.
+For a recent series of design updates, I gave our users the opportunity to chat with me directly in 30 minute time slots (I used a Calendly link that got sent to ~300k people).
+I conducted about 60 hours of phone/skype interviews + additional qualitative surveys and analytics evaluations to try and identify pressing issues and trends amongst our community members.

-The transcriptions of these interviews were concatenated into a single document which broke down the feedback into overarching themes.
-After discussion with the full team, each theme was then given a series of possible actionable design, dev, and business decisions to help us address the issues at hand.
-We evaluated these options with respect to 4 pillars: revenue growth, user growth, user engagement, and hypothesized overall impact on the product (low/med/high).
+The transcriptions of these interviews were amalgamated into a single document which broke down the feedback into overarching themes.
+After discussion with the full team, each theme was then given a series of possible actionable design, development, or business decisions to help us address the issues at hand.
+We evaluated these options with respect to 4 pillars: revenue growth, user growth, user engagement, and hypothesized overall impact on the product.

 One of the key changes we made was updating the homepage with an increased focus on search and discovery.
 We found that while most of our community was happy and familiar with the features of the site, a significant portion of first-time users had a very narrow view into what The Outbound was capable of.
 As we continued to grow internationally, it was important for us to position The Outbound as an adventure travel tool, rather than a media publication or "hiking in your backyard" focus.

-We re-worked our search experience to place great highlight on different types of content in a given destination, and added common searches and featured destinations in order to better frame search possibilities to a new user.
+We re-worked our search experience to place highlights on different types of content in a given destination, and added common searches and featured destinations in order to better frame search possibilities to a new user.

 Being able to jump into our Rails codebase, or at least having a competent understanding of more in-depth engineering issues that are beyond my skillset has been an asset -- especially working on a small team.